 The next face-to-face training will take place 11-15 March 2019 at the Imagine Institute in Paris.
 The applications for this training are now closed.
 Applicants will be notified of the results of their application by end October.

 Learn more about rare disease research at a time and place that suits you!
 Take the free online modules below.
 Each module includes a lesson and quiz.

 The below online modules are from the first edition of the EURORDIS Winter School.
 Full online modules will be developed following the 2019 edition of the EURORDIS Winter School.
 The conditions of use for all EURORDIS training have been licensed with Creative Commons.

-30 patient organisations and European Patient Advocacy Groups (ePAGs) from around Europe travelled to Paris to participate in the first EURORDIS Winter School.
+30 patient organisations and European Patient Advocacy Groups (ePAGs) from around Europe participated in the first face-to-face training EURORDIS Winter School in 2018.

-The 2018 and 2019 editions of the EURORDIS Winter School will be financed through the EU-funded Solve-RD project, of which EURORDIS is a partner.
+The 2018 and 2019 editions of the EURORDIS Winter School are financed through the EU-funded Solve-RD project, of which EURORDIS is a partner.